SmartBoy84/RandomMoviePicker/README.md

 Allow user to manually set how many results they want (default is 100 - one page) Automatically scale the max results to page number, calculate how many pages there are.

+When user has selected more than one option, loop through the options (removing an option each time) until I get a result from the backend